-Milestone #2: Assess Readiness Some things to think about:
+Milestone #2: Assess Readiness

 A main objective of Stage 1 is to determine your community's initial readiness for scale-up and to identify areas of strength and weakness.
 To what extent can the scale-up effort draw on the strategic leadership, existing infrastructure and management functions, technical and financial resources, staff, and networks of other groups and agencies?
 Are people ready for change?
 Pay attention to both the external environment in which scale-up will occur and the internal, organizational environments that will influence the direction and energy of scale-up efforts.